george2781/instaban/readme.md

 If that doesn't work then remove the 3 from python3
 ### Get a bot to use it with
 If you don't know how to make a bot and get it's token, google is your friend.
+Also make sure that the bot has the members privileged intent otherwise it won't work
 ### Add the token to the file
 Change the line with client.run("token here") to have your bot's token between the ""
 ### Add the bot to the server you want to instaban on